gammazero/pymakeself/README.md

 ## Usage

-The syntax of makeself.py is the following: makeself.py [args] archive_dir file_name label startup_script [script_args]
+The syntax of makeself.py is the following: makeself.py [args] archive_dir file_name startup_script [script_args]

 args are optional options for Makeself.
 The available ones are:
 `--version` : Prints the version number on stdout, then exits immediately

+`--help, -h` : Print out this help message.

+`--quiet, -q` : Do not print any messages other than errors.

+`--tools, -t`  : Include installtools module.

 `--gzip` : Use gzip for compression (is the default on platforms on which gzip is commonly available, like Linux)

 `--bzip2` : Use bzip2 instead of gzip for better compression.
 The bzip2 command must be available in the command path.
 I recommend that you set the prefix to something like '.bz2.run' for the archive, so that potential users know that they'll need bzip2 to extract it.

-`--nocomp` : Do not use any compression for the archive, which will then be an uncompressed TAR.

-`--notemp` : The generated archive will not extract the files to a temporary directory, but in a new directory created in the current directory.
-This is better to distribute software packages that may extract and compile by themselves (i.e. launch the compilation through the embedded script).
+`--xz` : Compress using xz instead of gzip.
+This requires Python3.x for both creation and extraction.

-`--current` : Files will be extracted to the current directory, instead of in a subdirectory.
-This option implies `--notemp` above.
+`--current` : Extract to current directory, instead of to a temporary.

+`--target dir` : Extract directly to a target directory, instead of to a temporary directory (temporary is default).

 `--follow` : Follow the symbolic links inside of the archive directory, i.e. store the files that are being pointed to instead of the links themselves.

-`--copy` : Upon extraction, the archive will first extract itself to a temporary directory.
-The main application of this is to allow self-contained installers stored in a Makeself archive on a CD, when the installer program will later need to unmount the CD and allow a new one to be inserted.
-This prevents "Filesystem busy" errors for installers that span multiple CDs.

 `--nomd5` : Disable the creation of a MD5 checksum for the archive.
 This speeds up the extraction process if integrity checking is not necessary.